Pay-Per-Click Vs. SEO. What is better for your business?

 Pay-Per- Click (PPC) is essentially a bidding system for keywords.
 You pay every time someone new comes to your website via a search for one of the keywords in your campaign.
 The clicks tally up every time someone clicks on one of your ads for a keyword and goes towards your budget that you set, hence the dubbed name “Pay-Per-Click“.
 There are many factors like Quality Score, Cost Per Click, Broad/Exact, Click Through Rate, and more that come into how your ads show up for keywords, but that can get a little confusing so we will keep this simple.
 With PPC, you set your daily budget and that is what you will spend.
 Once you exceed your daily budget, your ads will not show that day.

 Search Engine Optimization (SEO) is your “Organic” search results.
 With SEO, you are not paying per click every time someone clicks on your website for a keyword, but rather showing up for these keywords by being the one of the most relevant indexed matches for the keywords being searched for.
 There are many factors that come into play when making your website relevant for numerous keywords in searches like: Content, Links, Social Media, Social Bookmarking, Blogging, and more.
 Again this stuff can get very confusing, so is best to mention them, but not explain them.
 With SEO your normally get charged a flat monthly rate for the labor involved with moving your ranking up.
 The longer you are doing SEO, the better results you should get, but you must not do anything that will get you penalized or you will lose your rankings.
+You can provide your own SEO services and if you are looking to do just that for a healthcare based business, I recommend reading a healthcare marketing book in order to further understand the area you will be working in.
+There are many other marketing and SEO books available online.

 Here are some of the Pros & Cons of SEO vs.PPC